 - Color Rendering Index (CRI) is a unit of measure defining how well colors are rendered under different lighting conditions and uses a scale from one to one hundred.
 A low CRI number causes colors to look washed out or take on a different hue, while light sources with a high CRI makes colors look natural and vibrant.

-Another unit of color you might occasionally see is the mired (micro reciprocal degrees,) a unit of measurement equal to 1,000,000 one million divided by the color temperature and indicates color correcting filter densities.
+- Mired (micro reciprocal degrees) is a unit of measurement equal to 1,000,000 one million divided by the color temperature and indicates color correcting filter densities.
 Higher Kelvin color temperatures are at the cool (blue) end of the spectrum while warmer (red) temperatures are at the lower end of the spectrum.

-Rotolight’s RL-48’s produces a color temperature that’s close to daylight with 5600K with 6300K, 4300K and 3200K (Tungsten) options available by using the included color correction filters.
-For the portrait of Olivia, I placed one Rotolight RL48 at camera right with a Bright Pink filter in place.
+Rotolight’s LED-based RL-48 lights (above) produce a color temperature that’s close to daylight with 5600K with 6300K, 4300K and 3200K (Tungsten) options available by using the included color correction filters.
+For this portrait of Olivia, I placed one Rotolight RL48 at camera right with a Bright Pink filter in place.
 The other RL48 was at camera left with the Moroccan Frost filter.
 Camera used as Panasonic Lumix GH4 with Olympus M.45mm f/1.8 lens and an exposure of 1/125 sec at f/1.8 and ISO 1600.

 Thanks and a tip of the old Farace chapeau to Joe Harris, an ancestor of Lord Kelvin, for his contributions to this post.

 If you’re interested in shooting portraits and how I use cameras, lenses and lighting in my in-home studio, please pick up a copy of “Studio Lighting Anywhere” which is available from Amazon.com with, as I write this, new copies selling for$17.50 (plus shipping,) just a few bucks more than used ($15.34,) both cheaper than the Prime price.